Quantum-for-Life/phase2/README.md

 make
 ```

-If you want to enable MPI support, run CMake with `DISTRIBUTED` flag set:
+If you want to enable MPI support, set `DISTRIBUTED` flag:

 ```bash
 cmake -DDISTRIBUTED=ON ..